Kanban Inventory Management: what it is and how it works

 Kanban cards

-On the external surface of each container there is a card attached (via hook, inserted in a transparent pocket or, if printed on adhesive labels, applied directly on the container).
+On the external surface of each container there is a card attached.
 This card, called “kanban card” or “kanban, displays a summary of the information needed to replenish its content.
+The kanban card is attached on the container via hook, inserted in a transparent pocket or, if printed on adhesive labels, applied directly on the container

 Type of information Example